eclipse-iofog/documentation/roadmap/categorized_backlog.md

 - Enhance logging functionality for edge microservices
 - Peer sourcing of container images (bittorrent for microservice images)
 - General “edge attribute” registration databank in the control plane, allowing for buildout of any type of edge device information to flow through ioFog - this enables device management without becoming a device management platform
+- Standard data format for edge HW attributes (GPU, serial ports, etc.) that can be used to describe any compatible HW for each listed item

 ## Communication and Networking
 - Retire Connector in favor of new Skupper-based ECN model